mnemnion/mnemnion.github.io/source/_posts/2013-10-06-executable-representation.markdown

 Decrement is explained with much fanfare.
 Indeed most of my actual applicative understanding of Nock comes from that explanation.
 It's a simple case, because there's only one bad value to decrement, namely zero.
 It's also fairly obvious what to do: crash.

-Add, multiply, modulus, and remainder are entirely specified under the two words "natural number" and it is camelnine not to include them.
+Add, multiply, integral division and modulus are entirely specified under the two words "natural number" and it is camelnine not to include them.
 Look, let me show this creature out: she'll start spitting or worse, and I like this rug.
-A modulus 0?
+A div 0?
 Crash or fisticuffs, sir.

 Consider line 7.
 It plainly says "By add, we mean a restricted subset of addition, namely, addition by one".
 A little coda saying "oh yeah actually adding stuff in the general case of two arguments?
 14" would not instantly bloat our automaton into JVM proportions.